7 Most Useful Tips from the Experienced AdventurersPosted by Arun Joshi on Date November 27, 2014

 When you are on an adventure tour, forget living lavish.
 You might have to face the situations when you might not get the homely comfort or your luggage might get exchanged with some other co-passengers.
 Do not freak out!
 At the end of the day, these petty unexpected incidents are going to make your adventure tour more memorable.

 Apart from the aforesaid concerns one should always remain vigilant about personal safety along with the issue of saving time and money.
 Always compare and do not go for any tour operator blindly.
 Cross check the cancellation policy before you finalize the booking.
 Also, do not forget to discuss with your known ones who might have been to the place recently where you are planning to go.
-It will help you to get the most authentic information about the latest tariffs of local cars, hotels and other minute yet important points that might add colour to your next trip.
+It will help you to get the most authentic information about the latest tariffs of local cars, hotels and other minute yet important points that might add color to your next trip.